-The Mathematics department is fully staffed by specialists and are housed in 13 classrooms.
+The Mathematics department is fully staffed by specialists and are housed in 14 classrooms.
 Each classroom has an interactive whiteboard and various interactive resources available.
-The department has two sets of laptops which are used to enhance learning in lessons.
+The department has two sets of chromebooks which are used to enhance learning in lessons.
 We also have a large breakout area which is used for small group work, extension and support lessons.

 The MFL department strongly believes that MFL has a key place in the curriculum at all key stages.
 Language learning equips pupils with essential life and employability skills.
 A pupil’s knowledge and mastery of English is supported at all levels through study of a foreign language, underpinning the drive for improved literacy.
 Pupils must demonstrate resilience, creativity, the ability to communicate as well as the ability to reflect on and improve their progress.
 Employer surveys show that pupils’ future employability is enhanced by knowledge of a foreign language, added to which pupils have a wide range of opportunities through their language study.

-The school offers a diverse and exciting Physical Education curriculum which includes both traditional team games and a variety of individual sporting activities.
-The main team games are football, rugby league and cricket for boys, netball, rounders and football for girls.
-In addition to these team activities we offer badminton, trampolining, basketball, athletics, cross-country running and dance.
-In most of these sports we compete against other schools and take part in regional and national competitions, with the school enjoying great success.
+The school offers a diverse and challenging Physical Education curriculum which includes team games and a variety of individual sporting activities.
+Team games include football, rugby league, cricket, volleyball, handball, basketball, softball, rounders and netball.
+In addition to these activities we offer trampolining, fitness and athletics.
+In many of these sports we compete against other schools, taking part in local, regional and national competitions, with the school enjoying great success.

 The Science department is located in the Dearing Centre towards the rear of the school.
 It comprises nine dedicated laboratories, one ICT suite and two prep rooms.
 Each classroom has interactive whiteboards as well being equipped with standard laboratory equipment such as gas taps, sinks and glassware.